 If a Party does not participate in the Investigation but wishes to attend the Hearing, the Party cannot testify during the Hearing, answer questions at the Hearing, or otherwise present new information at the Hearing.
 The Party will be limited to only submitting questions for the Hearing Officer to pose about facts developed during the Investigation or during the Hearing.

 The Hearing is closed and not open to the public.
 The Investigator and witnesses will only be in the Hearing room when they are called as a witness.
-A party may make a request to participate in the Hearing in an alternative meeting room or with a partition screen in the Hearing room.
-The alternative meeting room will be equipped with videoconferencing capabilities so that they can participate throughout the Hearing.
-The parties must make their request at least 48 hours before the date of the Hearing.
-The parties' Advisor may remain in the Hearing room for the duration of the Hearing.
+A party or witness may make a request to participate in the Hearing in an alternative, remote meeting room or with a partition screen in the Hearing room.
+The alternative meeting room will be equipped with videoconferencing capabilities so that they can participate in the Hearing.
+The parties must make their request at least 48 hours before the date of the Hearing, and witnesses shall do so as well to the extent they have 48 hours advance notice.
+The parties' Advisors may remain in the Hearing room for the duration of the Hearing.